Navigatron/notes/content/s3/ns/lab5.md

 Steps for capture 1:
 1. Activate wireshark on Lucy
-2. dig wisdom
+2. dig @secondary wacco.myco.[name].com
 3. stop wireshark
 4. Save wireshark capture
-5. Screenshot dig to show authoritativeness of secondary
+5. Screenshot dig to show authoritativeness of secondary (Secondary is not authoritative) [TODO offload file]

 Steps for capture 2:
 1. Enable named on LambSauce